Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

-Furthermore, Table~\ref{table:results_CFstories_images} provides a comprehensive overview of all images used to evaluate CFstories, along with the corresponding narratives generated by the CFstories.
-This table illustrates the CFstories's impressive narrative accuracy when provided with the counterfactual explanation.
-Whenever presented with the counterfactual explanation, CFstories consistently incorporates it into the narrative, producing a coherent and naturally flowing storytelling to clarify the counterfactual scenario.
-In the baseline scenario, where the LLM is not provided the counterfactual explanation, it is often unsuccesful in explaining the misclassification correctly.
+\textbf{CFstories:} Table~\ref{table:results_CFstories_images} shows two example images used to evaluate CFstories, along with the corresponding narratives generated by the CFstories.
+Presented with the counterfactuals, CFstories provide arguably better explanations with better reasoning.
+Baseline LLMstories, where the LLM is not provided the counterfactual explanations, are often unsuccessful in explaining the misclassifications as well.

-In conclusion, the narratives provided by CFstories exhibit high levels of accuracy, and also respond to requirements originating from the fields of psychology and communication, since they are easy to comprehend and seamlessly link the described events \citep{Dahlstrom2014, Bullock2021}.

 \begin{small}

 \end{small}